hjunkim/CO-Optimizer/README.md

-# Transpiler (TBD)
+# Code-level On-chip Memory Optimizer
-LLVM/Clang based (ASTMatcher, Rewriter) source-to-source transpiler for CUDA applications.
+This project gives an opportunity to optimize space-limited on-chip memories (L1, shared memory) of your CUDA applications.

 If you use or build on this tool, please cite the following papers.
 - Throttling ([ICPP'19](https://dl.acm.org/doi/10.1145/3337821.3337886)), Preloading ([CCPE'20](https://onlinelibrary.wiley.com/doi/full/10.1002/cpe.5512))